 There are two basic requirements to start using Jenkins – a viable source code repository and a build script that’s registered on that repository.

-However, there are also two software requirements before you actually install Jenkins – Java Development Kit and Jakarta: Enterprise Edition.
+However, there are also two software requirements before you install the Jenkins – Java Development Kit and Jakarta: Enterprise Edition.

 Question 6: What is the default security mechanism for user authentication?

 Although at first glance this might seem like one of the more advanced Jenkins interview questions, it’s pretty simple when you think about it.